byxor/thought/README.md

 # thought

-Articulate and explore your thoughts.
+Articulate, explore, and discipline your thoughts.

 ## Goal
 I need a way of articulating and exploring my thoughts in a way that's easy to read and tweak.
 This could be implemented in textual form (or maybe graphically).